Highly Sensitive Person Test.

 A shortened HSP self-test for children aged 8-18 is available on SensitivityResearch.com.

-In-depth information on the Highly Sensitive Personality
+Not only quiz.
+Check In-depth information on the Highly Sensitive Personality.

 If you are genuinely interested in high sensitivity, we invite you to read the articles published on the Empowerment Coaching blog.

+Psychology behind the test.
 Why is taking the test important?

 You will find the answers to this question in our e-book.